mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/Use Case Catalogue/readme.md

 This document outlines the core use cases for the Flexibility Market Asset Registration (FMAR) solution.

-Depending on the outcomes from Industry design workshops, FMAR could support asset registration (potentially collecting data from the point of installation), unit (asset group) market qualification and data sharing for flexible assets participating in GB flexibility markets.
+Depending on the outcomes from Industry design workshops, FMAR could support asset registration (potentially collecting data from the point of installation), unit (asset grouping) rights and market qualification, and data sharing for flexible assets participating in GB flexibility markets.

 It is designed to operate through modular components and some data flows potentially using a federated architecture via the Data Sharing Infrastructure (DSI).
 The modules reflect logical groupings to the lifecycle of asset data in the Registration phase of flexibility markets.